- What is Voice of Customer (VOC)?

 - Showcase what makes your brand different

 - Clearly explain who you are and what you and your product does

 - Convert more visitors from browsers into buyers and boost product sales

 We ask our potential customers what they want to achieve with CRM.
-Their feedback is the reason we now use “Increase sales, improve customer loyalty” instead of “CRM software to build better customer relationships” as the key message on our home page.
+Their feedback is the reason why we changed the key message on our home page to "Increase sales, improve customer loyalty" instead of "CRM software to build better customer relationships".

 3. Customer experience

 The more customers that have a positive experience with your brand, the faster you will grow.

 But, if you're not delivering a good customer experience, then you can be sure that your customers will be sharing their thoughts about your brand online.